MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/storage-authentication-methods.md

 ## Managed identity

 > [!NOTE]
 > The managed identity must have the appropriate role-based access control (RBAC) role assignments to be able to perform the read/write operations.
-See [Storage access control](#storage-access-control.)
+See [Storage access control](#storage-access-control).

 Append `;managed_identity=...` to the connection string.
 Azure Data Explorer will use the managed identity, either system or user-assigned, to make requests and access resources.
 * For a system-assigned managed identity, append `;managed_identity=system`.